ZlLTOID/bouncer/README.md

 # Bouncer
-Simple authentication for symfony app endpoints.
+Simple authorization for symfony app endpoints.

 To make this running you need to do only two steps.
 - Add `X_AUTH_TOKEN` global variable to your .env